flarumalshain/bbbbcode/README.md

 `composer require zerosonesfun/bbbbcode`

 The above command will install all of the following.
 Then, simply activate what you want.
-Technically, you could instead just activate one or two of the following if that's all you want.
+Or, you could instead just activate one or two of the following if that's all you want.

 ~~~
 composer require zerosonesfun/spoiler